 With summer fast approaching, there’s just one more warm season before a law banning the production of Freon takes effect.
 A common air conditioning refrigerant, Freon will no longer be made starting in 2020 and will begin the process of being phased out of use completely.

 What does this mean for AC units that rely on Freon refrigerant?
-Let One Hour Heating & Air Conditioning® of Delmarva clear the air about Freon and older AC systems.
+Let One Hour Heating & Air Conditioning® of Delmarva clear the air about Freon and older AC systems by explaining what these new Freon regulations may mean for you.

 New Freon Regulations in Effect for 2020